Treatments and Services

 Most children who receive a VAD will be listed for a heart transplant.

 If heart problems cannot be controlled using other treatments, your child may need a heart transplant.

 Seattle Children’s Heart Transplant Program was established in 1994.
 We perform an average of 18 heart transplants every year in babies, children, teens and young adults through age 21.
 Our certified pediatric-trained heart surgeons, Drs.
-Michael McMullan, Lester Permut and Mohamed Nuri operate together, a unique practice among surgeons.
+Michael McMullan and Lester Permut operate together, a unique practice among surgeons.

 Our transplant outcomes (survival rates) are consistently among the best in the nation.
 See our statistics.